jakzo/SlzMods/projects/Bonelab/ProgressFix/README.md

 Fixes the game progression percentage displayed in the main menu.

+Note that even if you've already finished the game you will need to complete some levels/keycards again because without this mod the game does not record them as being completed.

 # Installation

 - Make sure [Melon Loader](https://melonwiki.xyz/#/?id=what-is-melonloader) version 0.5.7 or newer is installed in Bonelab